lukso-network/docs/docs/standards/factories/lsp16-universal-factory.md

 ## What does this standard represent?

-This standard defines a contract called **Universal Factory** which provide a way to deploy the same contracts at the same addresses accross different chains given few requirements.
+This standard defines a contract called **Universal Factory** which provide a way to deploy the same contracts at the same addresses across different chains given few requirements.

 ![UniversalFactory](/img/standards/lsp16/UniversalFactory.jpeg)